plblum/jivs/docs/Jivs_API.md

 ```
 > When using the `ModelWriter`, you are expected to pass in a model with child objects already created.
 Otherwise, `ModelWriter` will not transfer the value.

-### Data cleanup rules
+### Value Adapter rules
+We are moving data between two different systems, your model and Jivs ValueHost.
+We can insert a **Value Adapter** into this process to catch values that cannot be transferred
+without some adjustment, or may need to be skipped.
+The `ValueAdapterService` handles this.

+Frequently the value representing "unassigned" differs.
+Jivs uses the JavaScript value `undefined` to mean unassigned.
+You might use undefined, null, 0, etc. This is a typical case for adapting values.

-When a value needs cleanup, setup rules to handle the cleanup again in the `FieldValueHostConfig`, this time within the `modelReaderRules` or `modelWriterRules` properties.
+When a value needs adjustment, setup rules within the `modelReaderRules` or `modelWriterRules` properties of `FieldValueHostConfig`.
 ```ts
 builder.field('Field1', LookupKey.Number, {
     modelReaderRules: // if undefined in the model, use 0 in the ValueHost